mbreinhold/ojweb-generate/README.md

 -------------

-We use [Pandoc] to generate HTML from Markdown (`.md`) source files in Pandoc’s [extended version of Markdown] which includes, among other things, [header attributes][pd-hd-attr] and several types of [tables][pd-tables].
+We use [Pandoc] to generate HTML from Markdown (`.md`) source files in Pandoc’s [extended version of Markdown][pd-markdown] which includes, among other things, [header attributes][pd-hd-attr] and several types of [tables][pd-tables].

 ### Title and metadata